-Interpersonal conflict depends on us, but it is entirely our responsibility and decision to better our relations among ourselves and others”
+A Final Year project on “Interpersonal conflict depends on us, but it is entirely our responsibility and the decision to better our relations among ourselves and others” is submitted by Usama Zeid Bashir Salim (from the European University of Lefke) to Extrudesign.com

 ABSTRACT

-Keywords: Impact of interpersonal conflict on higher institution students’ academic performance, the value of interpersonal relationship role, conflict management, motivation, student behaviour, lecturer development, student development, European University of Lefke, Turkish Republic Of Northern Cyprus.
+Keywords: Impact of interpersonal conflict on higher institution students’ academic performance, the value of interpersonal relationship role, conflict management, motivation, student behavior, lecturer development, student development, European University of Lefke, Turkish Republic Of Northern Cyprus.

 INTRODUCTION

-The word “conflict” has been used, described and employed in various forms such as different levels of reflection (student’s feelings, motive towards the university environment or a newly hired employee adjusting to the workforce, firm).
+The word “conflict” has been used, described, and employed in various forms such as different levels of reflection (student’s feelings, motive towards the university environment, or a newly hired employee adjusting to the workforce, firm).

-Within the phenomenon of conflict, countless effort has been poured extensively to evaluate the “resolution and management of conflicts” with the aim of determining a number of managerial styles of conflict interpersonal management of conflict also known as “conflict management styles interpersonal conflict management”, which refers to the “expectation role to behavioral issues”.
+Within the phenomenon of conflict, countless effort has been poured extensively to evaluate the “resolution and management of conflicts” with the aim of determining the number of managerial styles of conflict interpersonal management of conflict also known as “conflict management styles interpersonal conflict management”, which refers to the “expectation role to behavioral issues”.
 In addition, according to (Rahim and Bonoma,1979) stated that “conflict interpersonal management may be directed, guided by differed responses of behaviors”.
 The rise of conflicts in particular “interpersonal conflict” has captured multiple attentions across many occasions such as within the learning institution (European University of Lefke) “conflict between the lecturer and the student” and so on.
-However, as per (Blake and Mouton,1964) classified that “styles or modes of management of conflict are spread into five kinds: problem solving (involving the student by solving a particular practical question or having them to answer a life puzzling question) , smoothing (creating a connection between the lecturer and the student by casual conversation), compromising ( better understanding between the lecturer and the student and arriving at a positive conclusion), forcing and withdrawing( lack of communication).
+However, as (Blake and Mouton,1964) classified that “styles or modes of management of conflict are spread into five kinds: problem-solving (involving the student by solving a particular practical question or having them to answer a life puzzling question) , smoothing (creating a connection between the lecturer and the student by casual conversation), compromising ( better understanding between the lecturer and the student and arriving at a positive conclusion), forcing and withdrawing( lack of communication).
 On the other hand, (Rahim and Bonoma,1979) mentioned that “the category of styles are divided into two dimensions, self-concern, and others’ concern.
 Self-concern (or concern for self) describes the extent to which a person tries to satisfy his or her own concerns for instance selfishness, greediness.
 Whereas others’ concern refers to the degree to which a person tries to satisfy the concerns or meet the demands, needs of others.
-For examples teachers to their students, parents to their children etc. Interpersonal conflicts often occurs everywhere and at any period of the day whether it is in university, firms etc. Since it as widespread of “social phenomenon” like gossips, scenarios between individuals in public, students, teachers and many more.
+For examples teachers to their students, parents to their children, etc. Interpersonal conflicts often occur everywhere and at any period of the day whether it is in university, firms etc. Since it a widespread of “social phenomenon” like gossips, scenarios between individuals in public, students, teachers and many more.
 Its illustrations can differ significantly as the main root cause of “conflict” can expand widely.
-According to the researchers’ specialists in the fields of management agree that “conflicts are an essential part in the lives of students, teachers as well as performance of the firm and their study is just as important”.
-Basically, this issue has brought up the question on various conversations among students as well as among lecturers within the EUL(European University of Lefke).
+According to the researchers’ specialists in the fields of management agree that “conflicts are an essential part in the lives of students, teachers as well as the performance of the firm and their study is just as important”.
+Basically, this issue has brought up the question of various conversations among students as well as among lecturers within the EUL(European University of Lefke).
 As a result, the fundamental question to be answered by this study is as follows:

 “How does the impact of interpersonal conflict on university student’s mindset (Case of EUL)”.
 The findings of this study would bring positive awareness to the people engaged in the workforce, studying in a University or even a teacher on dealing, handling conflict with students from different nations, races in an adjustable manner.
 As one of the research states that” the value of being inclined (disposed) to the fact of managing conflict cooperatively results in long-term health as well as psychological development”.
 (Tjosvold, Huang, Johnson, & Johnson, 2006)